StefanFitoussi/StefanFitoussi/README.md

 - **reading**
 - **videogames**

-Exploring something new has always been one of my favorite things to do, so the challenge of this web development course is exciting and the emphasis on teamwork is productive and fun.
+Exploring something new has always been one of my favorite things to do, so the challenge of this web development course was exciting and the emphasis on teamwork is productive and fun.

 And here is a funny seal for you!